-But in 279 AD, the Jurchen attacked the Kingdom of Wu, and a year later, in 280, Sun Hao surrendered to the Jurchen.
-Now that the Jurchen controlled most of China, they renamed themselves the Jin Dynasty.
+But in 279 AD, the Jin attacked the Kingdom of Wu, and a year later, in 280, Sun Hao surrendered to the Jin Dynasty.
 (Don’t confuse this with the later Jin Dynasty of the 1100s!)
 That was the end of the Three Kingdoms period.

 Romance of the Three Kingdoms

 One of the great books of Chinese literature, the Romance of the Three Kingdoms, is about the wars that happened during the time when the Three Kingdoms were all fighting each other.

 The Jin dynasty soon fell into civil wars.
 In the late 200s AD, the Jin Dynasty seems to have received an embassy from the Roman Empire, though if this was an official embassy there is no record of it in Rome.
 This embassy arrived in 284 AD.

 Did you find out what you wanted to know about China under the Three Kingdoms?
 Let us know in the comments!